AidanLadenburg/Image-Filterer/README.md

 **A great photo is tagged "stage" instead of "people".**
 The people/stage and hero cut-offs were set by eye, and they're among the roughest parts of the system.
 Worth reporting when it looks wrong.

 ---

-## Feedback

-This is an alpha and the feature list is deliberately open.
-Especially useful:

-- Photos ranked far higher or lower than they deserve — a filename and shoot name is enough
-- Filters or tags that are consistently wrong
-- Bursts that grouped things they shouldn't have, or split things they shouldn't
-- Anything you expected to be able to do and couldn't

-Corrections can be folded into a future version: the system can be retrained on a labeled set from a new shoot, which is the most direct way to make the ranking better on the material you actually shoot.

----
 ---